Risk (2001 film)

 Risk is a 2001 Australian film about insurance fraud directed by Alan White and starring Tom Long, Bryan Brown, and Claudia Karvan.
 The film is based on the story The Adjuster by Tracy Kidder.

 Plot synopsis

 John Kriesky (Bryan Brown) is a veteran insurance investigator who is tempted towards the wrong side of the law.
 With the help of an amateur con man Ben (Tom Long), John hatches a scheme to substantiate false claims by taking part of several questionable claims his firm has settled for a fraction of what they're usually worth.
-John and Ben get help in their illegal business by a lawyer named Louise (Claudia Karvan) has an addiction cocaine problem and is also John's lover.
-But when Louise becomes involved with Ben and demands a bigger cut of the money, their already-shaky confidence game begins to fall apart.
+John and Ben get help in their illegal business by lawyer Louise (Claudia Karvan), who has a cocaine addiction and is John's lover.
+But when Louise becomes involved with Ben and demands a bigger cut of the money, their shaky confidence game begins to fall apart.